 This course will introduce students to the fundamentals concepts of production improvement utilizing lean manufacturing principles and practices.
-In addition to the lectures, web-based simulations/experiments/games will be used to help learn the application of the tools supported by industry case studies.
-Simulations will be used to demonstrate the collective application of all the tools and techniques.
-An application project is also included where students will work in teams to study a real-life manufacturing or service environment to assess the current state, identify improvement opportunities and develop countermeasures for implementation.
+In addition to the lectures, web-based simulations/experiments/games will be used to help learn the application of the tools.
+An application project is also included where students will work to study a real-life manufacturing or service environment to assess the current state, identify improvement opportunities and develop countermeasures for implementation.